Skylyfe-Inc/PYPStudio/client/README.md

 7. Access the application at `http://localhost:5173`

 ## Future Enhancements

-- Complete Firebase integration for authentication and design storage
+- Complete AWS integration for authentication and design storage
 - Improve error handling and validation
 - Implement user profile management
 - Add more 3D models and customization options
 - Enhance the AI design generation capabilities